Directed by Stephen L Posey

-- Make It Look Like A Suicide: When Dave won't go through with Buffy's murder, Moloch prints out a suicide note and has Fritz kill him.
+- Make It Look Like an Accident: When Dave won't go through with Buffy's murder, Moloch prints out a suicide note and has Fritz kill him.
 Buffy finds him hanging from the roof of the computer lab with the note attached to his chest.

-- More than Mind Control: Technically speaking, Moloch doesn't use magical mind control but a mundane variety based on a twisted notion of "love""
+- More than Mind Control: Technically speaking, Moloch doesn't use magical mind control—he uses a mundane variety based on a twisted notion of "love".

-- Mother Nature, Father Science: inverted with Giles and Miss Calendar, if books count as "nature."
+- Mother Nature, Father Science: Inverted with Giles and Miss Calendar the techno-pagan, if paper books count as "nature".

 - Neck Snap: Moloch's modus operandi when killing people.

 - New Media Are Evil: Played with.
 On one hand, Giles doesn't like computers and Jenny goes to great lengths to convince him otherwise.
-There's nothing dangerous about the internet pre-say except that a demon has possessed it.
+There's nothing dangerous about the internet per se except that a demon has possessed it.

-- Red Eyes, Take Warning: Moloch has these in both his true form and robot form.
+- Red Eyes, Take Warning: Moloch the murderous demon has these in both his true form and robot form.